 A 28 mm lens has a 74° viewing angle

-Focal length = On the Leica Q it is 28mm and originally referred to the distance from the sensor (or film in older days) to the center of focus inside the lens.
+Focal length = On the Leica D-Lux 8 you have a zoom that performs focal lengths from 24mm to 75mm.
+It originally referred to the distance from the sensor (or film in older days) to the center of focus inside the lens.
 Nobody uses that measurement, except those who construct lenses!
 For users of lenses, focal length refers to how wide the lens sees.
 The viewing angle, which is often given in for example 90° viewing angle for a 21mm lens, 74° viewing angle for a 28mm lens, 6° viewing angle for a 400mm lens, etc.

 Each human eye individually has anywhere from a 120° to 200° angle of view, but focus only in the center.